taishin/rbvmoni-zabbix/README.md

 # rbvmoni-zabbix

-rbvmoni-zabbixはZabbixでvSphere環境を監視する
-下記の機能を実装している

-* vCenterからESXi、ストレージ、仮想サーバの情報を取得する
-* ESXi、ストレージ、仮想マシンをZabbixに自動登録
-* 仮想マシンが削除されるて1日経つと、Zabbixから自動削除する
+rbvmoni-zabbix is a Ruby script which monitors vSphere environment by Zabbix.

+This script has the following features.

+* Getting information of ESXi, Storage, and Virtual Machines from vCenter and Zabbix server monitors them.
+* Auto-registration of the ESXi, Storage and Virtual Machines to Zabbix.
+* Auto-deletion of the ESXi, Storage and Virtual Machines from Zabbix when they are deleted and one day will pass.

 ## Prerequisite

-rbvmomi、zbxapiが必要
-* vSphere APIを利用するために[rbvmomi](https://github.com/rlane/rbvmomi)をインストール `gem install rbvmomi`
+* [rbvmomi](https://github.com/rlane/rbvmomi) is required in order to use vSphere API. `gem install rbvmomi`
-* Zabbix APIを利用するために[zbxapi](http://rubygems.org/gems/zbxapi)をインストール `gem install zbxapi`
+* [zbxapi](http://rubygems.org/gems/zbxapi) is required in order to use Zabbix API. `gem install zbxapi`

 ## Install